BridgesLab/DrosophilaMuscleFunction/Lifespan/mouse-aging-analysis.md

                         beta      se    2.5 %   97.5 %        p
 -------------------  -------  ------  -------  -------  -------
 Genotypefl/fl; +/+    -1.187   0.305   -1.959   -0.415   0.0026

+# Comparing Control Strains

+The chi-squared test for comparing the three control genotypes is not significant, with a p-value of 0.77162.

 # Death Logs
 This table shows the age, and at risk individuals for each natural death, along with the \% survival and the confidence intervals.